alexishida/krpano-tools-vtour-xml/README.md

 # Welcome to krpano-tools-vtour-xml

 This project is used to rename **krpano tour.xml** scenes and generate texts hotspots based in hotspots existents.
-Made by me for my own use.
+Made by me by my own use.

 **Feel free to contribute**